nixworks/public/news/2004/03/28/README.md

 ##### University of Cambridge
 ### [ Cambridge University wins a controversial victory in the 150th Boat Race by six lengths, with a total time of 18:47 minutes. ](/news/2004/03/28/cambridge-university-wins-a-controversial-victory-in-the-150th-boat-race-by-six-lengths-with-a-total-time-of-18-47-minutes.md)
-_Context: Boat Race, University of Cambridge_
+_Context: University of Cambridge, Boat Race_

 ##### Arab League
 ### [ The Arab League summit is postponed.
 The meeting was put off indefinitely because of differences of opinion regarding ways to encourage reform in the region, including democratization. ](/news/2004/03/28/the-arab-league-summit-is-postponed-the-meeting-was-put-off-indefinitely-because-of-differences-of-opinion-regarding-ways-to-encourage-ref.md)
-_Context: democratic, Arab League, summit_
+_Context: summit, democratic, Arab League_

 ##### Home Secretary
 ### [ UK Home Secretary David Blunkett prepares to publish a white paper on organized crime that will unveil new details of the Serious Organised Crime Agency, the proposed "British FBI". ](/news/2004/03/28/uk-home-secretary-david-blunkett-prepares-to-publish-a-white-paper-on-organized-crime-that-will-unveil-new-details-of-the-serious-organised.md)
-_Context: FBI, Serious Organised Crime Agency, Home Secretary, organization, white paper, David Blunkett, publish_
+_Context: publish, white paper, Serious Organised Crime Agency, David Blunkett, FBI, Home Secretary, organization_

 ##### Israel
 ### [ Israeli State Attorney Edna Arbel recommends that Prime Minister Ariel Sharon be indicted for taking bribes. ](/news/2004/03/28/israeli-state-attorney-edna-arbel-recommends-that-prime-minister-ariel-sharon-be-indicted-for-taking-bribes.md)
-_Context: Edna Arbel, Israel, Ariel Sharon, Israeli Prime Minister_
+_Context: Edna Arbel, Israeli Prime Minister, Israel, Ariel Sharon_

 ##### French regional elections
 ### [ The French regional elections result in massive losses for the governing conservative parties and victories for socialist-green alliances in at least 20 of 22 regions. ](/news/2004/03/28/the-french-regional-elections-result-in-massive-losses-for-the-governing-conservative-parties-and-victories-for-socialist-green-alliances-i.md)